Elementary cellular automaton: Rule 222

 $a(t) = 2\cdot 4^t-1$.

 Note that rule 254 generates the same sequence.

-Images for rules 0-99
+Images for rules

 These images depict space-time diagrams, in which each row of pixels shows the cells of the automaton at a single point in time, with time increasing downwards.
 They start with an initial automaton state in which a single cell, the pixel in the center of the top row of pixels, is in state 1 and all other cells are 0.
+Each image depicts first 40 generations and clicking on it shows first 1000.